APTNER pass v2.0

 KEY INSIGHTS

-To create a cohesive user experience and reduce confusion, I utilized the APTNER's existing design system to update the user interface, and developed any additional UI components specific to APTNER pass's unique features.
+To create a cohesive user experience and reduce confusion, I developed independent design system based on its mother app, APTNER's existing design system.
+To keep the visual identity, I utilized existing typography, spacing, colors, and layouts, while developing any additional necessary UI components specific to APTNER pass's unique features.

 ↓ ↓ ↓